bbaaxx/ember-material/README.md

 ### Development setup

 #### Requirements

-  -Node js
+*Node js
-  -Bower
+*Bower
-  -node-sass-cli (globally for scripting)
+*node-sass-cli (globally for scripting)

-*NOTE: for now, you need to install node-sass-cli for the wsk styles, I hope I find a better way to build soon
+*NOTE: for now, you need to install node-sass-cli for the wsk styles, I hope I find a better way to build these soon

 * `git clone` this repository
 * `npm install`